Chrisman seeks first elected term

 Chrisman is proud that Butler has adopted an ethics policy for city officials and employees.

-Chrisman and husband Mark have three grown sons, William, Zach and Ethan, and three grandchildren, with a fourth due in December.
+Chrisman and her husband, Mark, have three grown sons, William, Zach and Ethan, and three grandchildren, with a fourth due in December.

 (0) comments